DRIVER-EU/test-bed/doc/functional-requirements.md

-# Aims of the Test-bed in Driver+ and high-over functional desi
+# Aims of the Test-bed in DRIVER+ & high-over Functional Design
+_[Add introduction text about aims and structure of chapter here]_

 ## What the Test-bed should provide